DezJukes/DezJukes/README.md

 ### Hi there 👋
-Welcome to this repository.

-This is basically my profile or info
+Welcome to my profile!
+Feel free to explore and give me some ideas to make.

 - 🌱 I’m currently learning Phyton
 - 📫 How to reach me: jbryandc08@gmail.com